 Section 2 provides a general framework for comparing different representation schemes.
-Section 3 introduces an example that will be used to illustrate the different approaches and also discusses some traditional representations including algebraic languages.
-Sections 4 through 8, respectively, cover Activity-Constraint Graphs, Netforms, Structured Modeling, database representations, and the iconic approach used in LPFORM.
+Section 3 introduces an example that will be used to illustrate the different approaches.
+Sections 4 through 10, respectively, cover block-schematic approaches, algebraic languages, Activity-Constraint Graphs, Netforms, Structured Modeling, database representations, and the iconic approach used in LPFORM.
 The paper ends with some brief conclusions and suggestions for future research.